Home > How to Tips

 It's hard to successfully create a disk image of your Mac hard drive.
 Why not use the easy-to-operate iBoysoft data recovery software to save your files?

-Target Disk Mode enables you to transfer files from Mac to Mac.
+Target Disk Mode enables you to transfer files from one Mac to another Mac.
 This way is complex as it requires another bootable Mac and a Thunderbolt or Firewire cable for connecting the two Macs.
 Besides, you need to disable FileVault on the healthy Mac.

 Then, press down the T button when restarting the Mac that not turning on.
 If it is successful, you'll see the internal hard drive of the faulty Mac showing up as an external hard drive on the Mac that works.